 | North Macedonia | Good | National parks |

 In practice, if your route passes through Split, Dubrovnik, Kotor, Sarajevo, Belgrade, Tirana, or Skopje, you'll have plenty of internet for browsing, maps, and video calls.
-For mountainous sections (the ascent to Durmitor National Park or the Albanian Alps), download offline maps before you leave.
-If you're looking for an eSIM for Croatia with more detail on the coast, we have a specific guide.
+For mountain stretches (the ascent to Durmitor National Park or the Albanian Alps), download offline maps before you leave.
+If you want to understand why you don't pay roaming within the EU and do as soon as you leave, we explain it in detail in what data roaming is.

-How many GB to take for your route
+How many GB to get for your trip

 The amount of data depends on how many days your trip lasts and your usage.
-On a trip to the Balkans, you'll use Google Maps a lot (which consumes little) and social media to upload photos of spectacular landscapes (which consumes more).
+On a trip through the Balkans, you'll use Google Maps a lot (which consumes little data) and social media to upload photos of spectacular landscapes (which consumes more).
 A simple rule: estimate between 1 and 1.5 GB per day if you use maps, messaging, and some social media, and double that if you make video calls or upload videos.

 |---|---|---|